sashite/open-standards.md/docs/Forsyth-Edwards-Expanded-Notation.md

   * The system MUST be cross-variants.
     It SHOULD be able to represent boards where sides MAY play different chess variants such as Janggi, Makruk, Shogi, Western, Xiangqi.
-  * The system MUST handle chessboards of any dimension.
-    Thus, it SHOULD be able to represent board dimensions such as: 2D, 3D, etc.
+  * The system MUST handle chessboards of any dimension, such as: 2D, 3D, etc.
-  * The system MUST handle chessboards of any size.
-    Thus, it SHOULD be able to represent board sizes such as: 8x8, 9x9, 9x9x9, etc.
+  * The system MUST handle chessboards of any size, such as: 8x8, 9x9, 9x9x9, etc.
 6. Finally, the system SHOULD handle the same kinds and amounts of data that are already handled by existing chess software and by print media.

 ## How to serve FEEN